karthik-36/Give-India-Test/README.md

 transaction-api

 Multi-doc-transactions requires MongoDB version 4.0+ and replica-set to work.
 So, First you need to create a replica-set with mongodb, then add db named 'giveindia' and collection named 'Users'.
+Now you can inport data from 'sample data -3 users with multiple accounts' JSON file or you can add users and their accounts yourself using '/addUser' and '/addAccount' in my API.
-Refer to Postman Documentation for api details : https://documenter.getpostman.com/view/5175244/TVCjwkYv
+Refer to Postman Documentation for API details : https://documenter.getpostman.com/view/5175244/TVCjwkYv

-Follow this with 'npm install' in your cloned directory to install any missing packages and everything should work fine.
+Follow this with 'npm install' in your cloned directory to install any missing packages and run 'node server.js'.